-In October 2006, the Company and Rio Tinto entered into the Private Placement Agreement and the First Tranche Investment was completed, pursuant to which the Company issued 37,089,883 Common Shares to Rio Tinto at a price of \$8.18 per share, for an aggregate subscription price of \$303,395,243.
+In October 2006, IVN and Rio Tinto entered into the Private Placement Agreement and the First Tranche Investment was completed, pursuant to which IVN issued 37,089,883 Common Shares to Rio Tinto at a price of \$8.18 per share, for an aggregate subscription price of \$303,395,243.
 The First Tranche Investment represented, upon issuance, 9.95% of the then issued and outstanding Common Shares.

-In October 2009, the Second Tranche Investment was completed, pursuant to which the Company issued a further 46,304,473 Common Shares to Rio Tinto at a price of \$8.38 for an aggregate subscription price of US\$388,031,484.
+In October 2009, the Second Tranche Investment was completed, pursuant to which IVN issued a further 46,304,473 Common Shares to Rio Tinto at a price of \$8.38 for an aggregate subscription price of US\$388,031,484.
 The combined First Tranche Investment and Second Tranche Investment represented, upon issuance, 19.7% of the then issued and outstanding Common Shares.

 In conjunction with the First Tranche Investment, the Company issued to Rio Tinto the Series A Warrants and the Series B Warrants.
-The Series A Warrants entitle Rio Tinto to purchase up to 46,026,522 Common Shares at prices per Common Share ranging from US\$8.38 to US\$8.54 depending on when they are exercised.
-The Series A Warrants expire 365 days after the Warrant Determination Date.
-The Series B Warrants entitle Rio Tinto to purchase up to 46,026,522 Common Shares at prices per Common Share ranging from US\$8.38 to US\$9.02 depending on when they are exercised.
-The Series B Warrants expire 725 days after the Warrant Determination Date.
+The Series A Warrants entitled Rio Tinto to purchase up to 46,026,522 Common Shares at prices per Common Share ranging from \$8.38 to \$8.54 depending on when they are exercised and the Series B Warrants entitle Rio Tinto to purchase up to 46,026,522 Common Shares at prices per Common Share ranging from \$8.38 to \$9.02 depending on when they are exercised.
+On June 29, 2010, Rio Tinto exercised all Series A Warrants, at an exercise price of \$8.54 per Common Share, and was issued a total of 46,026,522 Common Shares.
+On December 15, 2010, under the terms of the HOA, Rio Tinto exercised